-The Corona virus attacks our lungs.
-It takes a completely healthy human being and preys off our breathing source.
+The Coronavirus attacks our lungs.
+It takes a completely healthy human and preys on our breathing source.
 I understand this virus reacts differently in everyone depending on age and underlying conditions.
 We tend to think it’s out of our control.
 But we can be in control of how we are preparing our bodies for viruses or seasonal allergies.

-Simply walking every day is a great exercise for your lungs.
-Nothing is better than to exercise the lungs.
+Simply walking every day is a great exercise for your lung health.
 If you start walking try increasing the speed or distance every once in a while to give your lungs a workout.
 A slow jog will also do the trick.
 Aim for at least 20 minutes.
 Try breathing in your nose and out your mouth.

 Breathe clean air

 Humidify while we sleep.
-I have slept with a humidifier since I was a kid.
-It helped my dry nose.
 A morning bloody nose is usually what I had for breakfast at least twice a week when I was a kid.
 There were three causes to this: dry winter air, seasonal allergies, and me picking my nose.
-Yet, I didn’t pick my nose that often because I didn’t want a bloody nose!
 My fix was a humidifier.

 A humidifier keeps nasal passageways moist.
 Meaning with viruses, when the surface is moist it has a harder time sticking and penetrating through our body.
 Similar to a sore throat regime; keep the throat moist to flush out the virus.
 Here’s my humidifier.
 I absolutely love it!